Good Standing, Honor Roll & Dean's List, Graduation Awards, Probation & Suspension

 - The student may not run for, or accept appointment to, any campus office or committee chairmanship.
 A student who is placed on probation while holding a position involving significant responsibility and commitment may be required to resign after consultation with the Dean of Student's Office or the President of Associated Students.
 A student will be removed from probation when the cumulative grade-point average is brought up to the minimum, as specified in the table below.

-A student whose cumulative grade-point average falls below the minimum requirement of 2.0 will be placed on academic probation for the following semester.
+A student whose cumulative grade-point average falls below the minimum requirement of 2.0 will be placed on Academic Probation for the following semester (fall, spring, or summer).
 A student who satisfies the current term grade period requirement but fails to achieve the required cumulative grade-point average will remain on probation.
 A student who fails to earn above a 2.0 GPA (current term and cumulative) while on probation will be suspended.